 Follicles disappear, leaving scars: scars are white lines, bands or patches in the tarsal conjunctiva.

-Due to multiple scars, the margin of the eyelid turns inwards (entropion); the eyelashes rub the cornea and cause ulcerations and chronic inflammation.
+Due to multiple scars the margin of the eyelid, usually the upper lid, turns inwards (entropion); the eyelashes rub against the cornea and cause ulcerations and chronic inflammation.

 Cornea gradually loses its transparency, leading to visual impairment and blindness.

 – Stages 1 and 2:

 • Clean eyes and face several times per day.

 • Antibiotic treatment3:

 Children: 20 mg/kg single dose